 - The Media Player may be in any state.

-An 5GMSd-Aware Application calls destroy()resets all information related to the media and the network.
+The destroy() method is invoked on a Media Player instance to reset all information related to the media and the network.

 The input parameters of the method are specified in table 13.2.3.9-1.